Chetham's School of Music

-Chetham's School of Music (/ˈtʃɛtəmz/) is an independent co-educational music school in Manchester, England.
-Chetham's educates students between the ages of 8 and 18, all of whom enter via musical auditions.
-Students receive a full academic education alongside specialist group and individual music tuition.
+Chetham's School of Music (/ˈtʃɛtəmz/) is a private co-educational boarding and day music school in Manchester, England.
+Chetham's educates pupils between the ages of 8 and 18, all of whom enter via musical auditions.

-Chetham's offers a year-round programme of concerts at the school, Manchester Cathedral, the Royal Northern College of Music, Band on the Wall and Bridgewater Hall.
-Recitals also take place in churches and community spaces, at festivals and internationally.
-Its senior ensembles, Chetham's Symphony Orchestra and Big Band, alongside many individual students, have won awards for their music, and many alumni have progressed to highly successful careers as professional musicians or in other sectors.

 The music school was established in 1969 from Chetham's Hospital School, founded as a charity school by Humphrey Chetham in 1653.
 After becoming a boys' grammar school in 1952, the school turned to music as its speciality, at the same time becoming a private school and accepting its first female students.
 There are approximately 300 students on roll, including a large sixth form making up around half of the school.
 Approximately two-thirds of students board on site, with others travelling in as day students from around Greater Manchester.
 The oldest parts of the school date to the 1420s, when the building was constructed as a residence for priests of the church which is now Manchester Cathedral.
-These parts are listed buildings housing Chetham's Library, the oldest free public reference library in the English-speaking world.
+These parts are listed buildings housing Chetham's Library.

-Academic and music teaching moved into a new, purpose-designed building in 2012; this replaced the Victorian Palatine building and allowed easier access for concert visitors.
-A 482-seat concert hall, Stoller Hall, opened within the New School Building in 2017 as a home for both school and professional music and other genres of performance.
+Academic and music teaching moved into a new, building in 2012; this replaced the Victorian Palatine building and allowed easier access for concert visitors.
+A 482-seat concert hall, Stoller Hall, opened within the New School Building in 2017.